 Sixteen participants attended the first public workshop.
 The transit network changes, expected service impacts, and new services such as Mobility on Demand, frequency increases, and span of service improvements were explained.
 Participants were urged to complete the online survey and were encouraged to ask questions (visible only to panelists) during the presentation.
-Several questions were asked and answered by the panelists, consisting for CAT's Ten-Year Transit Development Plan!
+Several questions were asked and answered by the panelists, consisting of Collier MPO staff, CAT staff, and the consulting team.
+The remaining comments and suggestions were used to help prioritize the proposed improvements.